 You can visit your local Virginia Workforce Center, also called a One-Stop Career Center.
 The Centers offer employment, training, and career education services.
 Everyone can use the Centers, free of charge.
-To locate the Workforce Center nearest you, visit https://virginiacareerworks.com/local-workforce-boards.
+To locate the Workforce Services nearest you, visit https://virginiacareerworks.com/local-workforce-boards.
 For more information about finding a job go to https://virginiacareerworks.com/about/ and click Job Seekers or Resources.

 If you have a disability and want to know how to get ready for, find, and keep a job, visit the Virginia Division of Rehabilitative Services website.
 Or you can call toll free at 1-800-552-5019 (TTY: 1-800-464-9950).

 If you have a visual impairment or are blind or deafblind and want to know more about employment services, visit the Virginia Department for the Blind and Vision Impaired website.
 Or call toll free at 1-800-622-2155 (Voice/TTY).

 If you have an intellectual disability (once called mental retardation) or mental health issue, contact your local Community Services Board.
-Visit the VirginiaNavigator website and type "Community Services Boards" in the topic box and put in your zip code or city/county.
+Visit the VirginiaNavigator website and type "Community Services Boards" in the 'What do you need' box and put in your zip code or city/county.